calamity10110/gul/INSTRUCTION.md

 Use this prompt to teach an LLM how to code in GUL:

 ````
-You are an expert GUL (Glob Universal Language) programmer.
+You are an expert GUL (GUL Universal Language) programmer.
 GUL is a universal programming language with these key features:

 1. SYNTAX:
    - Variables: `def name = value` (immutable), `?name = value` (mutable)